 - A. PERMITTED USES. - 1.
 Professional offices.
 (3-12-85) - 2.
 General offices of individuals or groups for the handling of administrative functions such as but not specifically limited to: executive offices, business offices handling sales or services off the premises, including salesmen, agents or representatives of manufacturing, distributing, insurance, and wholesale companies.
 Specifically excluded is the retail sale of any product from the premises.
 (3-12-85) - 3.
 Mixed-use development, limited to office and residential uses.
 (See Article IX Definitions) (3-14-89, 3-13-90) - 4.
 Amateur, non-profit sports and recreation uses subject to obtaining Planning Board site approval which may provide at minimum for setbacks, buffers, sanitary facilities, parking, and traffic impact.
 Uses involving motorized recreation vehicles are prohibited.
 Night lighting may be allowed by the Planning Board when more than five hundred (500) feet from any residential use but not after 9:00 p.m.
 (3-12-91) - 5.
 Outside storage of materials and/or equipment, other than vehicles, shall be prohibited. - 6.
+(Deleted 3-8-22)

-Integrated Innovative Housing (See Article IV, Section 4.16) (3-10-15) - B. AREA AND FRONTAGE REQUIREMENTS. - 1.
-The minimum lot area shall be one (1) acre except for a residential use which shall be two (2) acres.
+B. AREA AND FRONTAGE REQUIREMENTS.

+- 1. The minimum lot area shall be one (1) acre except for a residential use which shall be two (2) acres.
 (3-12-85) - 2.
 Each lot shall have a minimum frontage of two hundred (200) feet on the principal route of access to the lot.
-(3-12-85) - C. YARD AND BUILDING REQUIREMENTS.
-(3-12-91) - 1.
-Each new structure shall be set back either fifty (50) or one hundred (100) feet from the edge of the public road right-of-way. - a.
-The fifty (50) foot option requires that a natural vegetation or landscaped area only shall exist between the structure and the highway, excepting driveways and permitted signs. - b.
-The hundred (100) foot option allows parking areas to the front of the structure, which parking areas shall be set back a minimum of fifty (50) feet from the edge of the highway right-of-way. - c.
-Any permitted enlargement of pre-existing structures shall be beyond the fifty (50) foot setback line. - d.
-On corner lots, parking areas shall be screened from the highway with fences, landscaping, and natural vegetation.
+(3-12-85) Corner lots shall have the minimum required frontage on each side of the lot that abuts a street or road.
+(3-8-22)